 Helen’s time on Blue Peter saw her accomplish some phenomenal feats of endurance, strength, bravery and sheer dogged determination.

-Helen recounts her remarkable journeys from canoeing the length of the Amazon to cycling to the South Pole.
+As a motivational speaker, Helen recounts her remarkable journeys from canoeing the length of the Amazon to cycling to the South Pole.